Jack Abramoff CNMI scandal: Background

 Abramoff took on the Northern Mariana Islands as a client in 1995.
 Abramoff and his law firm were paid at least $6.7 million by the CNMI government from 1995 to 2001.

 The CNMI is a US commonwealth and thus may apply the "Made in USA" label to goods manufactured on Saipan.

 Frank Murkowski, then Republican Senator from Alaska and chairman of the Senate Energy and Natural Resources Committee, submitted a bill to extend the protection of U.S. minimum-wage labor laws to the workers in the CNMI.

-In testimony before the Senate, it was described that 91% of the private-sector workforce were immigrants, and were being paid barely half the U.S. minimum hourly wage.
+In testimony before the United States Senate, it was described that 91% of the private-sector workforce were immigrants, and were being paid barely half the U.S. minimum hourly wage.
 Stories also emerged of workers forced to live behind barbed wire in squalid shacks without plumbing.
 A Department of the Interior report found that "Chinese women were subject to forced abortions and that women and children were subject to forced prostitution in the local sex-tourism industry."
 The Senate passed the Murkowski worker reform bill unanimously, but the bill was then blocked by Tom DeLay in the House.